-This funding is ring-fenced and therefore schools will have to spend the sport funding on improving their provision of PE and sport, but they will have the freedom to choose how they do this.
+This will allow schools to help support healthier, more active lifestyles and will enable them to make further improvements to the quality and breadth of PE and sport they offer.
+They will also have the freedom to choose how they do this.
 Schools are to be held accountable for how they have used this additional funding.

-Our Primary PE funding is used to employ a PE specialist, Mrs Sue Eames, who works across a number of schools.
-This not only guarantees a sustainable way to ensure a lasting impact on sport within Mayfield and the local community, but also provides sustainability within our provision for the Chestnut Centre, aswell.
+Some of our Primary School PE and Sport funding is used to employ a PE specialist, Mrs Sue Eames, who works across a number of schools.
+This guarantees a sustainable way to ensure a lasting impact on sport within Mayfield and the local community.

 She will coordinate sporting programmes, competitions, CPD and offer help and support concerning subject knowledge, funding opportunities and links with community clubs, coaches and National Governing Bodies.

-At the end of the year we will report on the impact that the funding has had at our school and will be setting out our plans to further develop this in future years.
+At the end of every year she will be reporting on the impact that the funding has had at Mayfield School and will be setting out new plans to further the development during the course of the following year.